userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/01.base-setup/docs.md

 })->add('authGuard');

 ```

 ### Template directories

-We will now create directories to hold additional Twig template files created later on in the tutorial.
+We need to create a few more directories that will be used to hold additional Twig template files created later on in the tutorial.
+Go ahead and create those now.

-In `pastries/templates/` we will add the `forms`, `modals`, and `tables` sub directories.
+In `pastries/templates/` add the `forms`, `modals`, and `tables` sub directories.
 Your directory structure should look like:

 ```
 pastries